leelabcnbc/cdttable/docs/installation.rst

 #. obtain the latest release of ``cdttable`` from https://github.com/leelabcnbc/cdttable by download the lastest release under https://github.com/leelabcnbc/cdttable/releases/
 #.
 (For Mac / Linux) Open a terminal window and install 3rd party dependencies.
+This will only do some file copying and extraction inside the program directory, and won't affect the system globally (check the scripts or see the Windows step to know what really happens).
 This has two steps.
     #.
 Change directory to ``/3rdparty``, and run ``./install_3rdparty.sh``.
 This is required.
     #.
 Change directory to ``/3rdparty/NEV``, and run ``./install_NEV_3rdparty.sh``.
 This is not necessary if you don't want to run the demo code or use the provided :mat:mod:`+nevreader` to preprocess NEV files.
 #.
 (For Windows) do the above step manually.